• About

 Contributor Agreement

 You will be required to execute a contributor agreement to ensure that the WebM Project has the right to distribute your changes.
-Individuals can execute the agreement online.
-Corporations must submit the agreement via mail or fax.

 Set-up Your Local Repository

-Look-up the URL for the project you’d like to work on, listed under pull on our Code page.
-The URL uses the git:// protocol.
+Look-up the URL for the project you'd like to work on, listed under pull on our Code page.

 To clone the project repository on your local machine, give a command similar to the following:

-$ git clone http://git.chromium.org/webm/libvpx.git ~/working
+$ git clone https://chromium.googlesource.com/webm/libvpx ~/working

 The above creates a clone of the repo at ~/working/libvpx.